Captain Hook: Funky Fables

 Captain Hook appears in Funky Fables, voiced by Garry Chalk.

 The Children's Party at the Palace

 Captain Hook appears in Children's Party at the Palace, portrayed by Anthony Head.

 Once Upon a Time

-Captain Hook appears in Once Upon a Time, portrayed by Colin O'Donoghue.
+Captain Hook appears in Once Upon a Time, portrayed by Colin O'Donoghue, starting with the second season.

 Hook is born Killian Jones, who becomes captain of the Jolly Roger after his brother's death.
 His hand is cut off by the dark trickster Rumpelstiltskin as revenge for Hook running away with his wife.
 In order to find a way to kill Rumplestiltskin, Hook travels to Neverland, where he spends over 100 years before escaping back to the Enchanted Forest.
 Hook teams up with Cora, the Queen of Hearts, and they travel to the Land Without Magic after the curse is broken.
+Over the following seasons, Hook is gradually reformed into one of the main protagonists, and eventually marries Emma Swan.

 Neverland (TV miniseries)

 Captain Hook appears in Neverland, portrayed by Rhys Ifans.
 He is introduced as "Jimmy", a fencing teacher and leader of a small group of juvenile pickpockets including Peter Pan with whom he has developed a father-son relationship (that over time shatters completely due to events in Neverland culminating in the demise of Peter's confidant).
 Jimmy is seeking a mysterious orb, which Peter and his gang have discovered unbeknownst to him.
 In the course of the miniseries, "Jimmy" in avertedly causes Peter's right hand boy to die, where it is then revealed that "Jimmy" actually killed Peter's father because he was in love with Peter's mother, with the watch that Hook owns having once belonged to Peter's father; the watch is lost with Hook's hand in their final confrontation when the crocodile swallows both.